h-guo18/fewshotgen/README.md

 `$shotnum`: number of examples, possible values: {0,4,8,16,32,64,128};
 `$domain`: domain of adaption, {'gongwen', 'international', 'peotry', 'sports', 'story'};
 `$adaption_type`: 'finetune', 'adapter', 'lora', or 'retrieval'; indicate methods of adpation to target domain;
->* 'finetune': Traditional full-parameter adaption;
+>* __'finetune'__: Traditional full-parameter adaption;
->* 'adapter': Parameter-efficient tuning by adding parameter blocks, paper: <https://arxiv.org/pdf/1902.00751.pdf>;
+>* __'adapter'__: Parameter-efficient tuning by adding parameter blocks, paper: <https://arxiv.org/pdf/1902.00751.pdf>;
->* 'lora': Parameter-efficient tuning by adding low-rank matrics, paper: <https://arxiv.org/pdf/2106.09685.pdf>;
+>* __'lora'__: Parameter-efficient tuning by adding low-rank matrics, paper: <https://arxiv.org/pdf/2106.09685.pdf>;
->* 'retrieval': Input encodings of retrieved passages as reference.
+>* __'retrieval'__: Input encodings of retrieved passages as reference.
 Training with this settings will add cross-attention blocks and freeze other parameters.
 The result should be a domain-agnostic LM with ability to consult given passages.